 - Transfer files wirelessly from PC/Mac using Device Connect — open a browser on your PC, browse headset storage, no USB needed

-- Connect to SMB/NAS for large video transfers
+- Connect to SMB/NAS for large video transfers at full local Wi-Fi speed

 - Move APK files between folders and install from storage